 “It was diversity between people which led to human success and it is particularly important as it gives you different specialised roles," Spikins added.

-In essence, they formed society’s first specialists, filling in roles that the others couldn’t perform as well.
-Neurosciencenews cites the example of a 2005 study of an elderly reindeer herder with autism from Siberia who “revealed a detailed memory of the parentage, medical history and character of each one of his 2,600 animals.”
-His knowledge made a huge contribution to the herd’s management and survival, having a direct effect on the group’s prosperity and well-being.
-Despite being “more comfortable in the presence of the reindeer than humans,” he was a well-respected and important person in the group, had a wife, a son, and even grandchildren.
+In essence, they formed society's first specialists, filling in roles that the others couldn't perform as well.
+Take, for instance, the case of an elderly reindeer herder with autism from Siberia.
+This herder has such an amazing memory that he revealed "a detailed memory of the parentage, medical history and character of each one of his 2,600 animals."
+His knowledge made a huge contribution to the herd's management and survival, having a direct effect on the group's prosperity and well-being.
+Despite being "more comfortable in the presence of the reindeer than humans," he was a well-respected and important person in the group, had a wife, a son, and even grandchildren.
 A person with similar abilities would have likely received a similar treatment in a group of early humans.

-But finding verifiable proof of autism in archaeological records has always been tricky for researchers.
+In particular, it's hard to find any verifiable proof of autism in archaeological records.
 There is no skeletal record of the condition.
+So it;s difficult to prove that someone was indeed autistic.
 There is indirect proof to be had, however, in observing how other people that differ from the norm were integrated, as well as cave art or other artifacts from which autistic behavior can be inferred.

 “We can’t say some of it was drawn by someone with autism, but there are traits that are identifiable to someone who has autism.
 It was also roughly at that time that we see collaborative morality emerging.”

 Undoubtedly, there's still much we've yet to find out about ancient autism and what type of role it played in society.

 Hopefully, understanding these past behaviors will also pave a way for greater acceptance and understanding of neurodivergence in our contemporary societies.
 If the theory proposed by the University of York study is correct, then the societal role of people with autism is not only an artifact of our past but a fundamental aspect of our collective human story.